ivogeorg/ce-learning-progression-001-microbit/learning-progression-with-la-schema.md

 In the [programs](programs) directory:

 1. Include your program from 7.2.1 with filename `microbit-program-7-2-1.js`.
-2. Include your program from 7.2.1 with filename `microbit-program-7-2-2.js`.
+2. Include your program from 7.2.2 with filename `microbit-program-7-2-2.js`.

 In the [Lab Notebook](README.md):

 1. Answer question 7.1.1.
 2. Link to the program file of the program from 7.2.1.
 3. Link to the program file of the program from 7.2.2.
+4. Shoot a short video of the micro:bit executing the program from 7.2.1 and link to it.
+5. Shoot a short video of the micro:bit executing the program from 7.2.2 and link to it.

 ### Step 8: Functions